Block Toeplitz Matrices: Multiplicative Properties: Introduction

-The paper is organized as follows : Notations and some basic facts about displacement matrices are presented in section~2.
+The outline of the paper is as follows: Notations and some basic facts about displacement matrices are presented in section~2.
 Then as we will be interested in block Toeplitz matrices, some basic properties concerning the product of these matrices are derived in section~3.
-The last section is devoted to the study of normal Block Toeplitz matrices with entries from the algebra of diagonal matrices.
+Section ~4 is devoted to the study of normal block Toeplitz matrices with entries from the algebra of diagonal matrices.
+The last section is concerned with the applications of block Toeplitz matrices.